ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 Open Internet Tools (OITs) are applications or services from suppliers outside the MOJ.
 They often have the following characteristics:

 - they are general purpose.
 This means they are not specific to the MOJ.
 Other organisations can use them
-- they are accessed using the Internet.
-This means that if you have Internet access, you can connect to the tools
+- they are accessed using the Internet, usually through a web browser.
+This means that if you have Internet access, you are able to connect to the tools
-- they often have a basic 'free-to-use' version.
-This means that you can use some or all the capabilities, but with some constraints.
+- they have a basic 'free-to-use' version.
+This means that you are able to use some or all the capabilities, but with some constraints.
 For example, an online word-processor might limit you to 5 documents in your account
-- they often have one or more 'paid for' versions.
+- they have one or more 'paid for' versions.
 By paying for the tool, you unlock some or all the constraints

 <a id="quick-checklist"></a>